Name: Leo

 working for Elmer for 8 years, he worked for the Arnold brothers for a year in

-1940 (the pay was a dollar fifty per day).
-In 1941 he got the opportunity to take over the Garden Grove
+In 1941* he got the opportunity to take over the Garden Grove Produce

-Produce Station.
-Curly Comegys
+Station.
+Curly Comegys owned it, and

-make up the difference.
-The first
+difference.
+The first week came out

-week came out exactly $12.50, and things improved from there.
-Sometimes he was able to make $75 or
+exactly $12.50, and things improved from there.

-$100 per week.
-He bought cream on
+Sometimes he was able to make $75 or $100 per week.
+He bought cream on commission for Swift &

-commission for Swift & Co, got 30 cents per case commission on eggs, and
+Co, got 30 cents per case commission on eggs, and got 1 cent per pound for

-He stayed in the business for 23 years.
+poultry.
+He stayed in the business for

 In addition